 8. Free Criminal Defense Consultation

-If you’ve been arrested or charged with being under the influence of a controlled substance under HS 11550, then contact Drug Crimes Lawyer John Rogers at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested or charged with being under the influence of a controlled substance under HS 11550, then contact a reputable Newport Beach criminal defense attorney at the Law Offices of John D. Rogers to schedule a free confidential consultation concerning your rights and defenses.